asesidaa/TaikoLocalServer/README.md

 ### TaikoLocalServer configuration

 There are various json files under [taikolocalserver/wwwroot/data](./TaikoLocalServer/wwwroot/data/) that can be customized.
-Please refer to the [taikolocalserver](./TaikoLocalServer/README.md) folder for documentation.
+Please refer to the [taikolocalserver readme file](./TaikoLocalServer/README.md) for documentation.

 ### TaikoWebUI configuration

-The WebUI has a few settings you can change in [appsettings.json](./TaikoWebUI/wwwroot/appsettings.json) Please refer to the [taikowebui](./TaikoWebUI/README.md) folder for documentation.
+The WebUI has a few settings you can change in [appsettings.json](./TaikoWebUI/wwwroot/appsettings.json)
+Please refer to the [taikowebui readme file](./TaikoWebUI/README.md) for documentation.